-The effect of all pre-processing operations can be seen in Figure 2, where the result obtained for one of the spectra is presented.
-As can be seen, only the wavenumber range from 150 cm-1 to 1150 cm-1 is selected.
-Then, the broad background due to fluorescence is removed, the spectrum is filtered to improve signal to noise ratio and finally normalization is performed.
+The results of the pre-processing operations can be seen in Figure 2, where the results obtained for one of the spectra is presented.
+As can be seen, only the wavenumber range from 150 cm−1 to 1,150 cm−1 is selected.
+The broad background caused by fluorescence is then removed, the spectrum is filtered to improve the signal-to-noise ratio and, finally, normalisation is performed.

-Original data matrix decomposition was performed using the PCA package from sklearn.decomposition module [26]; in this way, eigenvectors and scores are directly computed.
-PCA model was improved eliminating possible outliers, that generally proved to be noisy measurements, considering two parameters: leverage and root mean square deviation.
-The former is defined as the diagonals of the “hat matrix” H:
+Original data matrix decomposition was performed using the PCA package from the sklearn.decomposition module [26]; in this way, eigenvectors and scores are directly computed.
+The PCA model was improved by eliminating possible outliers, which generally proved to be noisy measurements, considering two parameters, leverage and root mean square deviation (RMSD).
+The former is defined as the diagonals of the ‘hat matrix’ H: